Large Language Models (LLMs)

 There are many recent technological advancements that have propelled LLMs into the spotlight:

-- The release of ChatGPT opened the door for anyone with internet access to interact with one of the most advanced LLMs through a simple web interface.
-This lets the world understand the power of LLMs.
+- Increased accessibility: The release of ChatGPT opened the door for anyone with internet access to interact with one of the most advanced LLMs through a simple web interface, allowing the world to understand the power of LLMs.

-- The availability of more powerful computing resources, like graphics processing units (GPUs), and better data processing techniques allowed researchers to train much larger models.
+- Increased computational power: The availability of more powerful computing resources, like graphics processing units (GPUs) and better data processing techniques, allowed researchers to train much larger models.

 How do I customize an LLM with my organization’s data?